natdosan/Spotify-Persona-Clustering/README.md

 # ONGOING - Spotify-Persona-Clustering

+This project is in its beginning stages.
+For an overview, click [here](https://purrfect-zinc-f80.notion.site/Spotify-57e38776f1fc4f30a1381f45c42b1d36)

 This project uses the Spotify API to retrieve audio features for a given list of tracks.
 The most relevant section for the Supervised/Unsupervised Learning performed can be found [here](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-several-audio-features)